Discord4J/Stores/jdk/README.md

 # Stores-JDK

-A store implementation backed by the JDK's `ConcurrentHashMap`
+A store implementation backed by the JDK's `ConcurrentHashMap`.
+Included by default in Discord4J.